dominiksalvet/vhdl-collection/README.md

 ## License

 Unless otherwise stated, the VHDL modules are licensed under the MIT license, see the [`LICENSE.txt`](LICENSE.txt) file for details.
-The license or a notice about license for a specific module must be found at the bottom of the file where it is the module defined.
+The license or a notice about license for a specific module must be found at the bottom of the file where is the module defined.